 “I think that I feel not only lucky but blessed and fortunate to have had this opportunity and I think I don’t take a single day lightly.
 And especially given that it’s in the service of caring for others in the times of need and the times of pain and anguish.
 I can’t think of anything more edifying as a career given that history.”

-Working Locum Tenens without leaving home
+Working locum tenens without leaving home

 Dr. Kayhani spent his first 13 years as a physician working one week on and one week off.
 He frequently took on extra work during his off weeks — until he realized that locum tenens was a better solution.